 Leaf Mold: Store bags of shredded leaves in your garden shed, or make a bin in your yard for them.
 Then, let them sit until they've broken down into leaf mold (it'll take anywhere from one to three years).
 Keep the shreds moist, but not soaked, to speed up the process.
 Poke a few holes in your bags to allow for good air flow.
 Tarp leaf bins to keep them from getting too wet.

 Leaf mold is rich in magnesium, calcium and other minerals, and has a dark brown, crumbly texture that's ideal for supporting plants and beneficial organisms.

 The Lazy Guy's (or Gal's) Guide to Using Leaves in the Garden

 Still sound like too much work to you?
 Just mow your yard, with the bag off, to mulch your leaves in place.
 It'll save you the hassle of raking and bagging, and all of those shredded leaves will improve the soil in your yard, so you end up with a healthier lawn.

 Another option: rake your leaves into a big pile, make a hole in the center of the pile to catch rainwater, and in a few years you'll magically have leaf mold.

 Leaves You Shouldn't Shred

 Don't shred black walnut leaves.
 They contain a substance called, juglone, that is toxic to most plants.
 Also avoid shredding leaves that have come into contact with a chemically treated lawn.

-Some gardeners like to snag bags of leaves that others have put out on the curb, but that's a risky move because you don't know what types of leaves are in the bags, or what they may have sprayed on their lawns.
+Some gardeners like to snag bags of leaves that others have put out on the curb, but that's a risky move because you don't know what types of leaves are in the bags, what they may have sprayed on their lawns or what type of garden pests and diseases they may be battling.
 If you want more leaves, ask your friends or neighbors to save their leaves for you.
 That'll give you the chance to ask a few questions.